Let’s Talk About Spoken English Features

 Spoken English features are things like pauses (short silences), filler words (um, like, you know), repeating words, changing your voice tone, and using casual language.
 These are all normal when we talk!

 Try recording them while they talk and playing it back.
 Once they hear how often they use filler words, they become more aware.
-Then practice speaking with short pauses instead.
+Then practice speaking English with short pauses instead.
 It takes time, but it works!

 Because speaking English happens in real-time.
 There's no backspace button!
 When you write, you can stop, think, and fix mistakes.
 When you speak, the words come out right away.
 That's why practice is so important.